 This state park, named for the town of Belfair a few miles to the east, is the first stop for any person doing a complete tour of the Hood Canal from beginning to end.
 It has long been a favorite gathering place for people with its freshwater creeks, shellfish beds, and cool shaded woodland facing the water.
 The Skokomish tribe camped and harvested shellfish here.
 State Parks has been stewarding the 3,720 feet of park shore for public use since 1952.
+The CMT site is also the hiker/biker site.

 Approach: The Cascadia Marine Trail campsite is to the west of Little Mission Creek.